 - Provide a master plan trail along the Cattail Branch greenway.
 This trail can be implemented as a stream valley trail and a side path along Barlowe Road extended.
-Where the trail is implemented in conjunction with Barlowe Road extended, an attractive and inviting streetscape is recommended with appropriate pedestrian and trailrelated amenities that highlight the Cattail Branch and surrounding open space. - Provide a neighborhood connector trail from Evarts Street to the Cattail Branch Trail as additional land is acquired by The Maryland-National Capital Park and Planning Commission (M-NCPPC) along the stream valley.
+Where the trail is implemented in conjunction with Barlowe Road extended, an attractive and inviting streetscape is recommended with appropriate pedestrian and trail-related amenities that highlight the Cattail Branch and surrounding open space. - Provide a neighborhood connector trail from Evarts Street to the Cattail Branch Trail as additional land is acquired by The Maryland-National Capital Park and Planning Commission (M-NCPPC) along the stream valley.
 Connector trails should also be provided to the adjoining Kenmoor Elementary School and Kenmoor Middle School.
 These trails will provide direct pedestrian access from the Glenarden Apartments site to the existing schools, as well as provide access to the planned stream valley trail network.

-The PPS shows 5-foot-wide sidewalks for the property frontage along Brightseat Road, Evarts Street, and Hamlin Street.
-Bike lanes and bike signage are also provided along Evarts Street.
-The street layout and sidewalks within the development, along Evarts Street and Hamlin Street, will facilitate connection to the planned Cattail Branch trail in the future, as recommended by the Sector Plan.
+The subject PPS proposes 5-foot-wide sidewalks for the property frontage along Brightseat Road, Evarts Street, and Hamlin Street.
+Bike lanes and bike signage are also proposed along Evarts Street.
+The proposed street layout and sidewalks within the development, along Evarts Street and Hamlin Street, will facilitate connection to the planned Cattail Branch trail in the future, as recommended by the sector plan.

 The prior approved PPS included conditions for the existing sidewalk network along the frontages of Evarts Street and Brightseat Road, to be reconstructed as 5-foot-wide, Americans with Disabilities Act (ADA)-compliant sidewalks.
 As construction continues, the existing sidewalk along Evarts Street will be upgraded.
 Although Evarts Street is designated as a planned bicycle lane, the prior approved PPS did not include provisions for a bicycle lane or bike signage along this roadway.
 Evarts Street currently terminates just east of Brightseat Road, and there are no plans for roadway extension in the near future.
 The planned bicycle lane would only serve the dead-end limits of Evarts Street.
-However, although Brightseat Road is beyond the limits of the subject PPS, a bikeway fee was provided for the placement of bicycle signage along the roadway.
+However, although Brightseat Road is beyond the limits of the subject application, a bikeway fee was provided for the placement of bicycle signage along the roadway.

-The prior approved DSP included sidewalks, crosswalks, and ADA curb ramps throughout the site that are required as part of this PPS.
-The prior approved, built, and required facilities provide continuous connections through the site, to the adjacent roadways and nearby properties, and meet the intent of the master plan goals and policies.
+The prior approved DSP included sidewalks, crosswalks, and ADA curb ramps throughout the site that will be required as part of this application.
+The prior approved, built, and recommended facilities provide continuous connections through the site, to the adjacent roadways and nearby properties, and meet the intent of the master plan goals and policies.

-Based on the preceding findings, vehicular, pedestrian, and bicycle transportation facilities will serve the subdivision; meet the findings required of Subtitles 24 and 27 of the prior Prince George's County Code; and conform to the Sector Plan and MPOT.
+Based on the preceding findings, vehicular, pedestrian, and bicycle transportation facilities will serve the proposed subdivision; meet the findings required of Subtitles 24 and 27 of the prior Prince George's County Code; and conform to the Sector Plan and MPOT, with the conditions of approval recommended in this technical staff report.

-10. Public Facilities-This PPS was reviewed for conformance to the Sector Plan, in accordance with Section 24-121(a)(5) of the County Code.
+7. Public Facilities-This PPS was reviewed for conformance to the Sector Plan, in accordance with Section 24-121(a)(5) of the County Code.